pgEdge/spock/README.md

 # Spock

-The spock extension provides logical & multi-master bi-directional replication for PostgreSQL 14+.
+This SPOCK extension provides logical & multi-master bi-directional replication for PostgreSQL 14+.
-We leverage the Open Source [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2).
+We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source projects as a solid foundation to build upon for this enterprise-class extension.

+This years v3.0 should include (at least) the following important enhancements:
+* Support for pg15
+* Better error handling for Conflict Resolution
+* Better Management & Monitoring stats and integration
+* A web UI for configuration

 We use the following terms to describe data streams between nodes:
 * Nodes - PostgreSQL database instances